Information and resources for hospital and lab staff

 How this programme will work

-Blood group genotyping will be available for all people in England living with sickle cell disorder, thalassemia, and with transfusion dependent rare inherited anaemias.
+Blood group genotyping will be available from January 22, 2024, for all people in England living with sickle cell disorder, thalassemia, and with transfusion dependent rare inherited anaemias.

-This programme will be able to test more patients, faster, thanks to a new array developed by the Blood transfusion Genomics Consortium (BGC).
-The samples will be tested at NHSBT’s Molecular Diagnostics Laboratory in Bristol.
+NHS England is working in partnership with NHS Blood and Transplant.
+More patients can tested, faster, thanks to a new array developed by the Blood transfusion Genomics Consortium (BGC).
+The samples will be tested at NHS Blood and Transplant's (NHSBT) Molecular Diagnostics Laboratory in Bristol.

-NHSBT will not charge hospitals for the first year, funded by the programme.
+NHS England is funding the test so hospitals will not be charged during the programme, which will last until a date to be confirmed in 2024.
+After that, we expect NHSBT will charge hospitals.
 We will also test for Human Leukocyte Antigen (HLA) type (commonly known as the tissue or bone marrow type), so people who are eligible for a stem cell transplant will have taken the first step already.